DerZyklop/otrello/README.md

 otrello

 =======
-Simple command to open trello-url’s from a `trello`-field in package.json
+Simple node-command to open trello-url’s from a `trello`-field in package.json